 Remove the chicken, pork chops or steak from the pan and let them rest, covered with foil, on a plate in a warm spot.
 Pour off most of the fat from the pan, but make sure you leave the meat juices.
 You want a little bit of fat left in the pan to sauté the shallots.

 Add the chopped shallots to the pan and sauté over medium-high heat until they turn slightly translucent.

 Now add the wine and scrape all the little toasty bits away from the bottom of the pan with your wooden spoon.
 Cook for about three minutes or until the wine has reduced by about half.

 Remove from heat and stir in the mustard and chopped parsley.
 Finally, whisk in the butter one tablespoon at a time.
 Season to taste with Kosher salt and spoon the finished pan sauce onto the plate around the meat or chicken.

-Although I'm perfectly happy to serve this pan sauce with beef just the way it is, you could modify it for beef by substituting red wine for white wine.
+- Although you can serve this pan sauce with beef as-is, you could modify it for beef by substituting red wine for white wine.
 Or you could use half wine and half beef stock.

 - Another trick is to finish the sauce with a little heavy cream and simmer it for another minute to thicken.
 Moreover, you could substitute fresh tarragon, chervil, oregano or chives for the parsley.

 - If you don't have any fat left in the pan after cooking your meat, or for making a pan sauce with vegetables, add a tablespoon of olive oil to the pan and then add the shallots.
 If you prefer the sauce to be thicker, use stock or add a little cornstarch mixed with water.